 I’ve been asking for Christmas etiquette questions, and you’ve been sending lots of them!
 Thank you, and please keep them coming!

-This week I’ve gathered together the ones related to sending Christmas cards.
+This week I’ve gathered together the ones related to Christmas card manners.
 Here’s the how-to of sending your cards with the warmth and good wishes you want them to convey!

 Let’s Open Our Box of Christmas Cards and Get Started!